On the 14th of April 2014 I flew out to San Diego to begin my first long distance hike

 I am not, but you do have to really, really want it.

 I have seen various figures mentioned.
-My hiking budget £3000.
+My hiking budget for the PCT was £3000.

 This does not include my kit, airfares etc. Just food and accommodation and a little for replacement kit I hope it is enough as it is all that I had! *